briarpelt/Operation-SS/README.md

 Tasks

-1.)
-Get a non copy-righted header image.
-2.)
 Get a non copy-righted background.
 (Misty working on it?)